Difference Between Ideal Gas and Real Gas

 Composed of multiple particles that move randomly in all directions, the Ideal gas is the one that is not subject to interparticle interaction.

 It obeys the gas laws, as well as the equation of state.
-In an ideal gas, the collisions between molecules are perfectly elastic; this means that there is no loss of kinetic energy when a collision occurs.
+In an ideal gas, the collisions between molecules are perfectly elastic, meaning there is no loss of kinetic energy when a collision occurs.

 An ideal gas does not have any intermolecular forces of attraction.
-It is a hypothetical gas which means that it does not exist in the environment.
-The model of an ideal gas law has been explored in both Newtonian Dynamics as well as in quantum mechanics.
+It is a hypothetical gas, meaning it does not exist in the environment.
+The model of an ideal gas law has been explored in Newtonian Dynamics and quantum mechanics.

-It can be theoretically understood that an ideal gas that it arises from the kinetic pressure of gas molecules.
+It can be theoretically understood that an ideal gas arises from the kinetic pressure of gas molecules.
 The molecules collide with the walls of a container by following the laws of Newton.

 It is also understood that when the pressure of an ideal gas is reduced in a throttling process, there will be no change observed in its temperature.